Jainam18/2024Fall_projects_Delivery_Optimization_Strategy/Hypothesis_1.md

 We will use map (**OSMX** libraray of python for map) of small area like **Champaign**.
 We would have X(order volume for that day) as number of packages(along with destination's latitude and longitude coordinates) to be delivered from a hub to destination(apartment's of people).

-Now we will consider a truck A(bigger truck) which has capacity of 100 and 2 trucks B(smaller trucks) of capacity 50(half of larger truck) each.
+Now we will consider a truck A(bigger truck) which has capacity of 200 orders and 2 trucks B(smaller trucks) of capacity 50(half of larger truck) each.

 Scenario 1-
 Now our truck A will start from hub and start delivering packages in order.
 We would here calculate the time taken and determine number of packages that were delivered on time.